pharmaverse/end_to_end_examples/content/output/_index.en.md

-title	weight	pre	chapter	description
-Data
+---
+title: Output
-1
+weight: 1
-<b>1. </b>
+pre: "<b>1. </b>"
-true
+chapter: true
-STDM, ADaM and other data products
+description: "Output and other products"
+---

-Section 1
+### Section 2

-Data Engineering examples
+# Output examples

-This section will contain examples generating STDM, ADaM and other data derivatives.
+This section will contain examples generating output demographic.

-Initially we start with one example of how to produce the subject level ADaM (ADSL).
+Initially we start with one example of how to produce the demographic tables based on ADaM (ADSL).